Today you can learn how to become a bookkeeper with no experience. All you need is a keen eye for details and a caring spirit.

 Today, I have an exciting interview with Ben Robinson, founder of Bookkeepers.com.

-I got an opportunity to interview Ben last week and he was kind enough to share with us how to become a virtual bookkeeper from home and where to get online bookkeeping jobs with no experience.
+I got an opportunity to interview Ben last week and he was kind enough to show us how you can become a virtual bookkeeper from home, and the best places to find online bookkeeping jobs with no experience.

-But, before we go to the interview, I would like to add that Ben has a virtual bookkeeping course that teaches beginners everything there is to know about this sort after skill.
+But, before we go to the interview, I would like to add that Ben has a free online bookkeeping course that teaches beginners everything there is to know about this sort after skill.

-He has successfully trained over 2,000 students and most of them earn $80+ per hour.
+He has successfully trained over 6,000 students and most of them earn really good money online, $80+ per hour.

 Now, let’s go straight to the interview and find out how to become a bookkeeper and make money from home.

-How to Become a Bookkeeper Online and earn $80+/Hour
+How to Become a Bookkeeper Online and Make Money From Home

 I was a CPA and owned my own accounting and bookkeeping firms for 14 years.